OpenBangla/OpenBangla-Keyboard/tools/make-pkgs/readme.md

 Here are some examples and their explanation on how to use make-pkgs

-1. This will compile and generate ibus OBK packages for Debian from the `develop` branch, development tools and libraries will be installed on your host system.
+1. This command will compile and generate ibus OBK packages for Debian from the `develop` branch, development tools and libraries will be installed on your host system.
 ```
 ./make-pkgs.sh --ibus --develop --debian`
 ```

-2. This will compile and generate ibus and fcitx OBK packages for Debian 11 and Fedora 38 from the `develop` branch, development tools and libraries will be installed inside of toolbox containers, your host system will remain untouched.
+2. This command will compile and generate ibus and fcitx OBK packages for Debian 11 and Fedora 38 from the `develop` branch, development tools and libraries will be installed inside of toolbox containers, your host system will remain untouched.
 ```
 ./make-pkgs.sh --ibus --fcitx --develop --debian 11 --fedora 38 --toolbox
 ```

-3. This will remove all toolbox containers named "obk-toolbox-*" and clear the directory where the script stores it's files (by default in ~/.obk-build/)
+3. This command will remove all toolbox containers named "obk-toolbox-*" and clear the directory where the script stores it's files (by default in ~/.obk-build/)
 ```
 ./make-pkgs.sh --clean
 ```